CrescentFlower-Inc/MicroCurrency/README.md

 To install this bot you need:

-	- Atleast python 3.9 (but other versions probably would work too if you modify the code and the pyproject.toml a bit)
+	- Atleast python 3.9 (but other versions probably would work too)
 	- Poetry
 	- Git